NotHarshhaa/aws-billing-alert-terraform/README.md

 #### Update Configuration Variables:

 With the recent changes, you can now:

 - Set custom **AWS regions** using `aws_region`.
 - Configure **currencies** for billing alerts.
 - Automatically confirm **email subscriptions** for ease of setup during testing.
+- Configure **per-service billing alerts** to track costs for specific AWS services.
+- Enable **SNS DLQ** for better message reliability.
+- Visualize billing trends via the **CloudWatch Dashboard**.

 Update the `terraform.tfvars` file with your settings: